-- 7. CLOTHING: Uniforms are not required for this program.
+7. CLOTHING: Uniforms are not required for this program.
 Special clothing requirements for your program are described in "Training Attendance Requirements" section.
-Your informal sportswear should be appropriate during off duty hours. - 8.
-REGISTRATION: When you arrive at the Best Western Humboldt House, go directly to the registration desk for check-in and your room assignment.
-Rooms at the Best Western Humboldt House are equipped with telephones which you may have to secure with a personal charge card for payment. - 9.
-COURSE LEADERS: The formal training you will attend is developed and, for the most part, conducted by experienced State Park employees in field and staff positions.
+Your informal sportswear should be appropriate during off duty hours.

+- 8. REGISTRATION: When you arrive at theShip Ashore Resort, go directly to the registration desk for check-in and your room assignment.
+Rooms at the Ship Ashore Resort are equipped with telephones which you may have to secure with a personal charge card for payment. - 9.
+COURSE LEADERS: The formal training you will attend is developed, and for the most part, conducted by experienced State Park employees in field and staff positions.
 Some courses will be conducted by qualified instructors from other agencies and educational institutions.
-Your course leaders have proven their ability and knowledge in their profession, and provide a level of expertise difficult to match.
+Your course leaders have proven their ability and knowledge in their profession, and provide a level of expertise difficult to match. - 10.
+TRAINING CENTER STAFF: A Training Center staff member has been assigned responsibility for your training group as well as for your training program.
+That staff member usually serves as a Course Leader as well as a Coordinator.
+During the program, you may be asked to assist Training Center staff in the logistics of your training program (organizing field trip transportation, supervising classroom breaks, etc.).
+Center staff will do all within their power to make your training experience pleasant and meaningful. - 11.
+TRAINING MATERIALS: The Department of Parks and Recreation Trails Handbook will be used during this program; please bring your copy with you.
+No additional copies will be available during the program. - 12.
+COLLEGE CREDIT: This program is accredited by Monterey Peninsula College (MPC) for lower division credit.
+If you successfully complete an accredited program, you will receive a letter grade.